theclinician/login-links/README.md

 When a login is attempted with a token that is expired, a `'login-links/token-expired'` error will be thrown.
 The default token expiration is one day.

-You can configure expiration in three ways:
+You can configure expiration in three ways.
+A value of `0` is not supported.

 #### Global